YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 - Open templates page or any.
 Execute a slash command. `Create sample for weekdays renderer`

 ![image](https://user-images.githubusercontent.com/111847207/233832456-2faba8a4-fede-4caf-8af8-439ff4684ced.png)
-> In the sample, both Template-A and Template-B will be created.
+> In the sample, 4 templates be created.

-3. Edit Template A and B
+3. Edit Templates

-- Contents of both Template-A and Template-B is free spaces and open to interpretation by you.
+- Contents of templates is free spaces and open to interpretation by you.
 By right-clicking on the bullet, a context menu will appear, allowing you to select the color and font size.

 4. Perform check